an1n-dya/Capstone/README.md

 ### Distinctiveness

-Sports Meets is fundamentally different from the other projects in the CS50W course:
+Playfield is fundamentally different from the other projects in the CS50W course:

-1. **Not a Social Network**: Unlike Project 4 (Network), Sports Meets is not focused on social interactions, posts, or following mechanisms.
+1. **Not a Social Network**: Unlike Project 4 (Network), Playfield is not focused on social interactions, posts, or following mechanisms.
 Instead, it's an event management platform specifically for organizing real-world sports activities.

 2. **Not E-Commerce**: Unlike Project 2 (Commerce), this application doesn't involve buying, selling, or auctioning items.
 There are no financial transactions, bidding systems, or product listings.

 3. **Not Email or Wiki**: The application serves a completely different purpose than Projects 3 (Mail) and 1 (Wiki), focusing on event coordination rather than communication or information management.

-4. **Unique Domain Focus**: Sports Meets addresses the specific need of organizing in-person sports activities, a domain not covered in any course project.
+4. **Unique Domain Focus**: Playfield addresses the specific need of organizing in-person sports activities, a domain not covered in any course project.

 ### Complexity